Dioberne/dioberne.github.io/_posts/2016-8-30-NetowrkManagerBlues.md

 Who needs network connectivity?
 Not me according to the network-manager service used by Ubuntu.

 I was chatting with friends when suddenly the popup appeared saying “You have been disconnected”.
 30 seconds later it appeared again, and again, and again.
-Needless to say I was non too happy with this arrangement.
-I checked the logs to see what was up.
+Needless to say I was none too happy with this arrangement so I checked the logs to see what was up:

 {% highlight bash %}
 cat /var/log/* | grep -a enp0s42e3
 {% endhighlight %}

-This hinted at it being an issue with network manager and dhcp so I set a static IP address in network manager then restarted the service using”
+This hinted at it being an issue with network manager and dhcp so I set a static IP address in network manager then restarted the service using:

+{% highlight bash %}
 sudo service network-manager restart
+{% endhighlight %}

 This did nothing so I rebooted.
 Low and behold I had an IP address again!
 Aaaand then I didn't.
 Fed up and sure it was network-manager that was the culprit.
 I then used